 We are PHÖZ

-Based out of New York, NY, PHÖZ is an audio team consisting of Alba S. Torremocha and Noah Kellman.
-Specializing in the creation of immersive audio soundscapes, including both music and sound design, the duo is currently working on audio for various media projects; including, Where Shadows Slumber, a mysterious, 2D puzzle game with an enthralling backstory, as well as To Be With Hamlet, a live, Shakespeare experience that takes place in virtual reality.
+Based out of New York City, PHÖZ is an audio team consisting of Alba S. Torremocha and Noah Kellman.
+Specializing in the creation of immersive audio soundscapes —including both music and sound design— the duo is currently working on audio for various media projects; including, Where Shadows Slumber, a mysterious, 2D puzzle game with an enthralling backstory, as well as To Be With Hamlet, a live, Shakespeare experience that takes place in virtual reality.

 About Alba: The unique sound of award-winning composer, conductor, and multi-instrumentalist Alba S. Torremocha blends contemporary instrumental textures and effortless melodies to create vibrant and compelling musical atmospheres.
 At only 25 years of age, her concert pieces have been premiered around the world, and her soundtracks for film and video games keep receiving critical acclaim.
 She studied Violin, Composition and Conducting in Europe, graduating from the prestigious Musikene Conservatoire (Spain) as the valedictorian of her class.
 She later graduated with honors from New York University with a masters in Film Scoring.
 She has been honored by Rotary International with the Prize “Main Protagonist of Tomorrow” along with the JOSCS Symphony Orchestra, and she’s a recipient of the Billy Joel Scholarship and the Elmer Bernstein Award.
 In 2016, she won the Residency of the NYU Symphony and her piece Serendipia was premiered at Symphony Space (NYC).
 Alba combines her work as a conductor and professor at NYU with various projects in the classical, film, game and VR industry.